cschladetsch/ChessClock/Readme.md

 ## Wiki

-See the [wiki](Home) for details.
-TODO: will always need more documentation in the Wiki.
-More so, it has to be kept up to date with development.
+There is a developing [Wiki](../../wiki/Home) in progress.

 ## Jira

-There's a [Jira board](https://chessclock.atlassian.net/secure/RapidBoard.jspa?rapidView=1&projectKey=CHES&config=columns&selectedIssue=CHES-3) to keep track of things.
+There's a [Jira board](https://chessclock.atlassian.net/secure/RapidBoard.jspa?rapidView=1&selectedIssue=CHES-3) to keep track of things.
 TODO: Update Jira with `Epics`.

 ## Chess Clock Body